Migrating a database from a third-party PostgreSQL cluster to Managed Service for PostgreSQL

 parameter.
 Without this parameter, the command will only run on behalf of the database owner.

-If the restoring is interrupted by errors saying that required rights for creating and updating extensions are missing, remove the --single-transaction
+If the restoration fails due to errors related to lack of required permissions for creating and updating extensions, remove the --single-transaction

 parameter from the command.
 The errors will be ignored in this case: